The performance appraisal process seems to be dreaded by everyone. It's almost a cliche to hate on them at this point.

 This watered-down review doesn't help anyone improve.
 It can also build resentment; it's fair for employees to ask if their manager cares or is paying attention at all to them and their work.

-Further, a variety of research from Psychology today shows that poorly done reviews can cause decreased productivity and loyalty by employees.
-This shouldn't be surprising.
+Further, a variety of research from Psychology today shows that poorly done performance appraisals can cause decreased productivity and loyalty by employees.
+This shouldn't surprise you; you've likely experienced this either on the employee side, or a time when you slipped on how well you write your reviews.

 How 1 on 1 meetings help: